grafana/plugin-ui/src/components/SQLEditor/README.md

 - `SuggestionKind` - a descriptive string representing a type of a suggestion, i.e. `SelectKeyword`, `Tables`, `LogicalOperators` etc.
 - `LinkedToken` - linked list element representing each individual token with a query.
 Allows traversing the query back and forth.
 Used by `StatementPositionResolver`(see below)
-- `StatementPosition` - a desctiptive string representing cursor/token position within the query.
+- `StatementPosition` - a descriptive string representing cursor/token position within the query.
 Each statement position is defined together with `StatementPositionResolver` that, given some position context, returns a boolean value indicating whether or not we are in a given `StatementPosition` position.
   ```ts
   export type StatementPositionResolver = (
     currentToken: LinkedToken | null,